PseudoMon/nononsensebasicjs/docs/events.md

 **Load** is when the page is loaded.
 You've actually seen it in before when we use `window.onload` to insert Javascript into the page.

 **Focus** is when the element is currently selected.
-When you click on a textbox and you can type into it, when you click Tab to then highlight a button or a link, that's when those elements are **focused**.
+When you click on a textbox and you can type into it, or when you click Tab to then highlight a button or a link, that's when those elements are **focused**.
 When you stop focusing on it, **blur** happens.

-**Mouseover** and **mouseout** should be self-explanatory.
+**Mouseover** and **mouseout** are when the mouse's cursor hover over or leave the area.
 But remember that these days, most people browse the internet though their phone using a touchscreen.
 Mouse events are useless there.

 **Submit** is when you submit a form.
 We'll go over that when we talk about Forms later.

 For a list of all events, see [this page on W3Schools](https://www.w3schools.com/jsref/dom_obj_event.asp).

 ## Accessing Elements in Events
-It's often useful to have direct access to the element that fired the event when we're reacting to it.
+When an event happens, it's often useful to have direct access to the element it's associated with.
 In my above example for **onchange** and **oninput**, I give the function the argument `this`.

 You'll learn more about `this` the more you learn about Javascript.
 For now, think of `this` as a special variable that refers to "the thing itself".
 Every element has a `this`, and when you give it to a function that it's attached to, you're letting that function access the element.

+See the example below:

 <input type="text" oninput="smolboxChanged(this)">
 </input>